themanyone/whisper_dictation/README.md

 ./whisper_cpp_client.py
 ```

 A sound level meter appears.
 Adjust ambient (quiet) volume to about 33% (-33dB).
+On Windows, use a modern Terminal or Powershell if ANSI escape sequences are cluttering up the output.

 ## Troubleshooting.